80 + 40 = 0

 -To see how your lawmakers in the House voted on Prop.
 80 in 2017, click here, Senate vote here.
 For the House and Senate votes in 2016, click here and here.

 -The first major vote lawmakers took during this legislative session, even before they voted on the rules for the legislature, was to give themselves a pay raise.

 -The legislature did not conduct a single hearing before voting to give themselves a pay raise to ask where the money would come from.

 -The legislature appointed a commission to determine they deserved a pay raise.

 -The Senate President, Stanley Rosenberg, is the highest paid state lawmaker.

 -On average, lawmakers receive a 40 percent pay raise.

 -Included in the pay raise, was a more than doubling of their expenses allowances, which they do not need to show proof of expenses.
-Some lawmakers can earn up to an extra $20,000, which is counted toward their pensions.
+Some lawmakers can earn up to an extra $20,000.

 -For freshman lawmakers, this was their first significant vote.